learner-shx/SVG-IR/readme.md

     |   ├── armadillo
     |   ├── ...
 ```

-#### Ground Points for composition
-For multi-object composition, we manually generate a ground plane with relightable 3D Gaussian representation, which can be downloaded [here](https://box.nju.edu.cn/f/c51d9de245f04d0fb872/?dl=1).
-We put the *ground.ply* in the folder *./point*.

 ### Running
 We run the code in a single NVIDIA GeForce RTX 3090 GPU (24G).
 To reproduce the results in the paper, please run the following code.